victorrjimenezz/PS4-4PT/README.md

 The current working app features are:

-- Downloading PKGs from repositories
-- Downloading PKGs directly from a URL
+- Downloading PKGs from repositories/directly from a URL
-- Uninstall APPs
+- Ability to pause/resume a download
 - Adding Repositories
 - Searching apps, filtering by name and repository.
-- Install downloaded PKGs.
+- Install/Uninstall downloaded PKGs.
+- App updates itself automatically

 ***